 Hiring a digital marketing freelancer can have a great positive impact on your business’s bottom line.
 By hiring a freelancer to do those tasks that they do best, you will be able to focus on growing your own core business activities instead.

-Most freelancers are professionals who have accumulated considerable knowledge and experiences over time.
-There are many places to find and hire digital marketing experts, most commonly Marketplaces and Social media.
+Most freelancers are professionals who have accumulated considerable knowledge and experience over time.
+There are lots of places to find and hire digital marketing experts, most commonly marketplaces (like Upwork) and social media (Facebook groups).
 However, the trick is finding the right digital marketing freelancer for your business needs and one you can build a successful work relationship with.

 Successfully working with a freelance marketer depends on two-way compatibility between your business needs and work practices with their expectations and process.
-It is important to look beyond qualifications and recommendations and find out for yourself if they are a good match based on how they intend to assist you to reach your business goals.
+It is important to look beyond qualifications and recommendations and find out for yourself how they intend to assist you to reach your business goals.
 This relationship will succeed only when expectations on both sides are met.

 If unfortunately, you do encounter too many warning signs that your digital marketing freelancer is not a good fit, and these cannot be bridged with proper communication, it is better to cut your losses and move on.
 You will have learned a hard lesson perhaps, but your next hiring process will be better for it.